 Suppose we have sales data for different customers in different countries.
 We would like to have a dashboard based on this data under Power View.
 Follow the steps below:

-Step 1: First of all, insert a table for this data in Excel. press CTRL+T to insert the table under given data and press on OK.
+Step 1: First of all, insert a table for this data in Excel.
+Press CTRL+T to insert the table under the given data and press on OK.

-Your table should look like the one shown in screenshot below:
+Your table should look like the one shown in the screenshot below:

-This report layout has a table inside the main report template, filters besides that and finally Power View Field list same as that we see inside PivotTables at the rightmost corner.
-Here, we can slice and dice the report data by using filters or Power View Field list.
+This report layout has a table inside the main report template, filters besides that and finally, Power View Field list same as that we see inside PivotTables at the rightmost corner.
+Here, we can slice and dice the report data by using filters or a Power View Field list.

 You can see a new layout will be created under the same Power View Report.

-Step 6: Click on Other Chart dropdown and select Pie option which allows you to insert pie chart for the country-wise data.
+Step 6: Click on the Other Chart dropdown and select the Pie option, which allows you to insert a pie chart for the country-wise data.

 Your chart should look like the one shown below:

-Step 7: Now select the Customer column, Sales and Margin as a data.
+Step 7: Now select the Customer column, Sales and Margin as data.

-Step 8: Navigate to the Design tab again and this time, select Clustered Bar option under Bar Chart dropdown inside Switch Visualization menu.
+Step 8: Navigate to the Design tab again and this time, select Clustered Bar option under the Bar Chart dropdown inside the Switch Visualization menu.

 This option will enable you to visualize the Sales and Margin for all customers in a single chart.
 See the screenshot below:

 You have a scroll bar to scroll down until the last customer.
 Also, can sort the chart data by customer, Sales or Margin wise as well.
-This graph allows us to check what are the key customers for us in terms of sales as well as the margin amount.
+This graph allows us to check the key customers for us in terms of sales and the margin amount.

-Step 9: Follow the similar steps however, this time we will run the chart option for Customer and Quantity.
+Step 9: Follow the similar steps; however, we will run the chart option for Customer and Quantity this time.
 Select those two columns under Power View Fields.